mingodad/citadel/README.txt

      "X-Forwarded-For:" HTTP headers which may be added if your WebCit service is sitting behind a front end proxy.
 This will allow users in your "Who is online?" list to appear as connecting from their actual host address instead of the address of the proxy.
+In addition, the "X-Forwarded-Host:" header from the front end proxy will also be honored, which will help to make automatically generated absolute URL's (for things like GroupDAV and mailing list subscriptions) correct.

   -> remotehost: the name or IP address of the host on which your Citadel
      server is running.
 The default is "localhost".